Rubik's Cube: Speedcubing competitions

-In Blindfolded Solving, the contestant first studies the scrambled cube (i.e., looking at it normally with no blindfold), and is then blindfolded before beginning to turn the cube's faces.
-Their recorded time for this event includes both the time spent memorizing the cube and the time spent manipulating it.
+In blindfolded solving, the contestant first studies the scrambled cube (i.e., looking at it normally with no blindfold), and is then blindfolded before beginning to turn the cube's faces.
+Their recorded time for this event includes both the time spent memorizing the cube and the time spent solving it.

-In Multiple Blindfolded, all of the cubes are memorised, and then all of the cubes are solved once blindfolded; thus, the main challenge is memorising many – often ten or more – separate cubes.
+In multiple blindfolded solving, all of the cubes are memorised, and then all of the cubes are solved once blindfolded; thus, the main challenge is memorising many – often ten or more – separate cubes.
 The event is scored not by time but by the number of points achieved after the one-hour time limit has elapsed.
 The number of points achieved is equal to the number of cubes solved correctly, minus the number of cubes unsolved after the end of the attempt, where a greater number of points is better.
 If multiple competitors achieve the same number of points, rankings are assessed based on the total time of the attempt, with a shorter time being better.

-In Fewest Moves solving, the contestant is given one hour to find a solution and must write it down.
+In fewest moves solving, the contestant is given a set of moves that scramble the cube (a "scramble"), and they have one hour to write down the shortest solution to the cube they can find.